Jemoka/blag/content/posts/KBhdirected_exploration.md

 where, \\(c\\) is the exploration factor, \\(N\\) is the total number of trials, \\(N(a)\\) is the number of trials for \\(a\\) we have done.

+This value is considered the "upper confidence bound"; hence "UCB"

 ## Posterior Sampling {#posterior-sampling}